mpkrass7/m_pkfire/content/post/2024-11-09-relationship-disputes/index.md

 </details>

 ### Step 5: Putting it all together and future applications

-As a final piece I display all of my code below, which you can feel free to adapt for your own use and run by typing `python run_dispute_bot.py` (or `python run_dispute_bot.py --use_audio`).
-I want to emphasize that this code should for the most part be very easy to change.
+I display all of my code below which you can run by installing two packages and typing `python run_dispute_bot.py` (or `python run_dispute_bot.py --use_audio`) into your favorite terminal.
+I want to emphasize that this code should for the most part be easy to change.
 Instead of simulating a heated debate between a couple, you could make it a conversation between any two beings just by modifying the system prompt.
 Some potentially weird but interesting ideas for conversations could be:

-- Two presidential candidates **cough** Trump and Kamala **cough** having an unruly debate.
+- Two presidential candidates having an unruly debate.
 - A deranged executive yelling at a disgruntled employee.
-- A horse and a cow having a polite conversation about their use to the human race.
+- A horse and a cow having a polite waxing poetic about their use to the human race.

-I might even make an app to do this for you at some point, but I'll leave that (as well as the binary indicator of Make Up Sex vs Sleep on the Couch) for another post.
+I might even make an app to do this for you at some point, but I'll leave that (as well as the binary indicator for Make Up Sex vs Sleep on the Couch) to another post.
 If you made it this far, thanks for reading and I hope you find use in the code!

 <details>